Currency:

 User agent redirect

-I suggest using a 301 redirect instead of a 302.
+I suggest using a 301 redirect, not a 302.

-Additional recommendations for mobile 301 redirects
+Additional recommendations for 301 redirects on mobile

 1. Try not to redirect all addresses from desktop to mobile.
 Instead, point to the given URL, which is reflected in the original version.